Paget's disease of the nipple, also known as Paget's disease of the breast, is a rare condition associated with breast cancer.

 - are older – the risk of developing breast cancer increases with age

 - have had breast cancer before

-- have had a special type of benign (non-cancerous) breast disease before – certain types of benign breast disease may be associated with an increased risk of breast cancer, but this is only seen in a very small number of women
+- have had a type of benign (non-cancerous) breast disease before – certain types of benign breast disease may be associated with an increased risk of breast cancer, but this is only seen in a very small number of women

 - drink a lot of alcohol – your risk can increase with the amount of alcohol you drink

-Diagnosing Paget's disease
+Diagnosing Paget's disease of the nipple

 You should see your GP if you notice any changes in the skin of your nipple or areola.